 Our elder abuse lawyers can help to recover the money your loved one has lost.
 We can also help recover additional damages and attorney’s fees.
 We fight for victims of physical and financial abuse of the elderly throughout the San Francisco Bay Area.

 California’s Elder Abuse and Dependent Adult Civil Protection Act aims to protect elders from financial abuse.
-The law defines financial abuse as occurring when a person or business takes an elder’s money or property by fraud or by exerting undue influence over the victim.
+Financial elder abuse occurs when an elder’s money or property is taken by means of fraud or undue influence.
 This includes transfers through a will, gift, donation or any type of agreement.

 A common type of financial abuse occurs when an insurance broker or financial adviser sells a senior an insurance policy or investment that benefits the seller, not the senior.
 One example is annuities that provide a return only after as long as 20 years.
 The dishonest sellers of these annuities convince their victims that the investment will protect the senior’s assets or will somehow help them qualify for government benefits.

 If you suspect that a loved one is the victim of financial elder abuse, you should immediately contact an experienced attorney.
 Our elder abuse attorneys are available for weekend and evening meetings.